Samford University

 Who Thrives Here

 Samford draws students seeking a Christian university environment in the Southeast.
 ACT composite 25th-75th percentile runs 22-28, placing students solidly mid-range academically.
-The 11.1% Pell Grant rate is the lowest in this batch, meaning most students come from financially comfortable families.
+The 11.1% Pell Grant rate is the lowest in our dataset, meaning most students come from financially comfortable families.
 Students with a clear professional direction in pharmacy, nursing, or finance get better financial returns than students pursuing humanities, journalism, or education at this price point.

 The Verdict: A Reasonable Bet - With Caveats